PranavSriram18/genai_foundations/docs/series/moe.md

 per GPU, which implicitly smoothes load (even if load is imbalanced across experts, it has a higher probability of being balanced across GPUs, due to the law of large numbers).

-### 5.2 Hot Expert Replication (DV3)
+### 6.2 Hot Expert Replication (DV3)
 The basic idea of replication is that during inference, we can monitor online statistics of expert loads, and <span class="idea">redundantly deploy</span> high-load experts in a manner that balances load across GPUs without increasing inter-node communication.
 DV3 applies this strategy to the prefilling stage of inference specifically.
 It uses 32 redundant experts (out of 256 total), with each GPU hosting its 8 original experts plus 1 redundant expert.

-### 5.3 Custom Kernels
+### 6.3 Custom Kernels
 DV3 develops custom kernels using [PTX](https://developer.nvidia.com/blog/understanding-ptx-the-assembly-language-of-cuda-gpu-computing/) for efficient all-to-all communication.
 While specifics of this kernel are beyond the scope of this article, what stands out is the
 <span class="idea">extent of codesign</span>: the routing mechanism (dispersion bounding), cluster
 topology, pipeline schedule (DualPipe), and custom kernels are all jointly optimized.

+---

-### 5.4 Memory Optimizations
+## 7. Memory Optimizations
-<span class="term">Activation Recomputation</span><br>
+### 7.1 Activation Recomputation
 Activation recomputation is a standard idea in pretraining, wherein certain high-memory, low-compute layers are <span class="idea">recomputed</span> during the backwards pass rather than persisting their activations, effectively trading a little compute overhead for large memory savings.
 This is
-<span class="idea">particularly valuable for MoEs</span>, because:

-* MoEs by design have a high memory to compute ratio
+<span class="idea">particularly valuable for MoEs</span>, because they have a high memory to
-* Expert load-imbalance during early training could otherwise cause OOM crashes if we persisted all activations
+compute ratio by design, and because they are particularly vulnerable to OOMs due to load imbalance.

 K2 uses aggressive activation recomputation, applying it to LayerNorm, SwiGLU, MLA up-projections, and MoE down-projections.
 DV3 applies activation recomputation to RMSNorm and MLA up-projections.

-<span class="term">CPU Offloading</span><br>
+### 7.2 CPU Offloading
-The basic idea of CPU offloading is to move pieces of state computed on GPUs over to CPU RAM (or even compute them entirely on CPUs), where possible.
+The basic idea of CPU offloading is to identify pieces of state that can be computed on GPUs then transferred to CPU RAM, or computed entirely on CPUs.

-For activations that are not recomputed, K2 offloads them to CPU RAM, using a custom streaming copy engine that overlaps with both compute and communication kernels in the 1F1B schedule.
+For activations that are not recomputed, K2 offloads them to CPU RAM, using a custom
+<span class="term">streaming copy engine</span> that overlaps with both compute and communication kernels in the 1F1B schedule.

 DV3 maintains an exponential moving average (EMA) of model parameters during training.
 Rather than storing these in GPU memory, these are stored in CPU memory, and <span class="idea">updated asynchronously</span>.

-<span class="term">KV Cache Reduction</span><br>
-Both DV3 and K2 reduce KV cache memory footprint via Multi-Head Latent Attention (MLA), discussed in the next subsection.

-<span class="term">Reduced Precision</span><br>
+### 7.3 Reduced Precision
 Both DV3 and K2 make extensive use of reduced precision.
 This is a large topic in its own right, and we'll leave a detailed treatment to a future article.

+### 7.4 KV Cache Reduction
+Both DV3 and K2 reduce KV cache memory footprint via Multi-Head Latent Attention (MLA), briefly discussed in the next section.

+---

-## 6. Non-MoE Techniques
+## 8. Non-MoE Techniques
 Below we highlight a few other significant architectural innovations in K2 and DV3, that are not directly connected to sparsity but still highly influence overall efficiency.